 Configure a AD User Account

-On the Active Directory, navigate to the user account properties and then on to the Attribute Editor.
+On the Active Directory, navigate to the user account properties and then on to the Attribute Editor tab.
 As shown in the image, aCSPolicyName is the attribute used to specify the dACL name.
 However, as mentioned earlier, any attribute which can accept a string value can be used as well.

 Import the Attribute from AD to ISE

-To use the attribute configured on the AD, ISE needs to import it.
-In order to import the attribute, navigate to Administration > Identity Management > External Identity Sources > Active Directory > [Join point configured] > Attributes.
-Click Add and then Select Attributes from Directory.
-Provide the user account name on the AD and then click Retreive Attributes.
+To use the attribute configured on AD, ISE needs to import it.
+In order to import the attribute, navigate to Administration > Identity Management > External Identity Sources > Active Directory > [Join point configured] > Attributes tab.
+Click Add and then Select Attributes From Directory.
+Provide the user account name on the AD and then click Retrieve Attributes.
 Select the attribute configured for the dACL, click OK and then click Save.
 As shown in the image, aCSPolicyName is the attribute.

 Configure Authorization Profiles for Internal and External Users

-For external user, use <Join point name> : <attribute configured on AD> as the dACL name.
-In this example, the profile ExternalUserAttributeTest is configured with the dACL configured as TEST:aCSPolicyName where TEST is the Join point name.
+For external user, use <Join point name>:<attribute configured on AD> as the dACL name.
+In this example, the profile ExternalUserAttributeTest is configured with the dACL configured as RiniAD:aCSPolicyName where RiniAD is the Join point name.

 Configure Authorization Policies

-Authorization policies can be configured at Policy > Authorization based on the groups in which the external user is present on the AD and also based on the username in the internal identity store.
-In this example, testuserexternal is a user present in the group gce.iselab.local/Builtin/Users and testuserinternal is a user present in the internal identity store.
+Authorization policies can be configured at Policy > Policy Sets based on the groups in which the external user is present on the AD and also based on the username in the ISE internal identity store.
+In this example, testuserexternal is a user present in the group rinsantr.lab/Users/Test Group and testuserinternal is a user present in the ISE internal identity store.

 Use this section to verify if the configuration works.

-Check the livelogs to verify the user authentications.
+Check the RADIUS live logs to verify the user authentications.

-Click the magnifying glass icon on the suceesful user authentications to verify if hit the correct policies in the overview section of the report.
+Click the magnifying glass icon on the successful user authentications to verify if the requests hit the correct policies in the Overview section of the detailed live logs.

-Check the Other Attributes section of the livelogs to verify if the user attributes have been retrieved.
+Check the Other Attributes section of the detailed live logs to verify if the user attributes have been retrieved.

-Check the Result section to verify if the dACL attribute is being sent as a part of Access-Accept.
+Check the Result section of the detailed live logs to verify if the dACL attribute is sent as a part of Access-Accept.

-Check the Livelogs to verify if the dACL is downloaded after the user authentication.
+Also, check the RADIUS live logs to verify if the dACL is downloaded after the user authentication.

-Click the magnifying glass icon on the suceesful dACL download log and verify the Overview section to confirm the dACL download.
+Click the magnifying glass icon on the successful dACL download log and verify the Overview section to confirm the dACL download.

-Check the Result section of the report to verify the contents of the dACL.
+Check the Result section of the this detailed report to verify the contents of the dACL.